dlab-berkeley/Bash-Git/README.md

 **Create a GitHub account**
 - All participants should create a free GitHub account here: https://github.com/join?source=header-home

+# Download these materials

+- Click the green "code" button
+- Click "Download zip"
+- Extract the zip file someplace familiar (we recommend Desktop)

+> If you are a git user, simple `git clone git@github.com:dlab-berkeley/BashGit.git`

 # Learn more!

 Software Carpentry: https://software-carpentry.org/lessons/